liuweikarlie/Sky-Fight/README.md

 ## Game instruction
- - The game require the screen size is heigh is 50 and width is 150, so make sure the terminal at full screen version
+ - The game require the screen size is height  50 and width is 150, so make sure the terminal at full screen version
  - "P" square represent the Player plane, other square using "1" "2" "3" is the random enemy plane.
  - Player can control the left and right movement of the plane using "a" and "d” keybroad.